 Emergency first aid and cardiopulmonary resuscitation are one of the most popular courses to take.
-Whether you are a mother, babysitter or an uncle it’s important to learn what to do in an emergency.
+Whether you are a mother, babysitter or uncle it’s important to learn what to do in an emergency.
 Thunder Bay First Aid (visit this website by clicking here) is the premier and most popular emergency first aid and cardiopulmonary resuscitation service provider throughout Ontario.
 Students will become familiar with the most recent first aid and CPR techniques as offered by the workplace approved.
-Registration can be done on-line, by e-mail or telephone.
-Independent training courses, refresher / re-certification classes and food safety classes are also available.
+Registration can be done online, by e-mail, or by telephone.
+Independent training courses, refresher / re-certification classes, and food safety classes are also available.

 - Cardiopulmonary resuscitation for adult and child victims

 - Automated external defibrillator training for adolescent and adult victims

 - Cardiovascular and Respiratory Crisis Recognition and Care

 Emergency First Aid Certification

 Participants that successfully complete a first aid and cardiopulmonary resuscitation (CPR) training course through Thunder Bay First Aid will get a St Mark James certificate.
 This certificate is valid for three years and a re-certification course (check prerequisites prior to registering) is required prior to the certificate expiry date.

 Thunder Bay First Aid offers the most competitive prices in the Thunder Bay area.
 All fees include tax, accreditation costs, and manuals.